freudmarin/eye-clinic-app/README.md

 # Eye Clinic Web App

-A portfolio-quality web application for an eye clinic and optical center, built with React, Vite, and Supabase.
+A portfolio web application for an eye clinic and optical center, built with React, Vite, and Supabase.

 ## Features